What we know so far about the disappearance of Mizzou student Riley Strain

 According to the Metropolitan Nashville Police Department, 22-year-old Riley Strain was last seen on Friday 8 March.

-They were at a bar in the Broadway area of the city: Luke’s 32 Bridge Food + Drink, his family has said.
+He was at a bar in the Broadway area of the city, Luke’s 32 Bridge Food + Drink, his family has said.

 He was asked to leave the bar at around 9.45pm.